ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters.rst

 for example::

   tasks:
-    - shell: cat /some/path/to/file.json
+    - name: Register JSON output as a variable ansible.builtin.shell: cat /some/path/to/file.json
       register: result

-    - set_fact:
+    - name: Set a variable
+      ansible.builtin.set_fact:
         myvar: "{{ result.stdout | from_json }}"